zammad/zammad-org/src/en/documentation/use/faq.md

 left corner and select **Profile settings**.
 There you can upload an image, capture a photo (if your device has a camera) or delete already present images.

-### I want to change the language of the Zammad user interface.
-How can I do that?
+### How to change the language of the Zammad user interface?

 Go to the language section in you profile settings by opening the avatar menu in the bottom left corner and select **Profile settings**.